jgerlier/covid-generator/README.md

 The server uses [Pupetteer](https://github.com/puppeteer/puppeteer) to submit the form on [the offical website](https://media.interieur.gouv.fr/deplacement-covid-19/).

-The PDF is deleted once it is sent back to the client or after 5 minutes.
+The PDF stored on the server is deleted after 5 minutes.

 ## Where are the profiles stored ?